9dots/9dots.io-pages/OfgXA7V.md

 views: 0
 published: true
 type: lesson
-blurb: "During this lesson, students will continue to explore #CSS, learn how to resize elements, and create margins create space between elements."
+blurb: "During this lesson, students continue to explore #CSS, learn how to resize elements, and create margins create space between elements."
 org: 9dots
 objective:
   - Use the height and width properties to resize elements